opentestingapi/hugo/content/getting-started/10_introduction.md

 ---

 **A typical modern application development**:
-* A modern architectures often build of several (up to hundreds) of connected services with huge amount of different technologies for communication and persistence
+* A modern architectures is often build of several (up to hundreds) of connected services with huge amount of different technologies for communication and persistence
 {{< figure src="/img/MicroserviceArchitecture.png" alt="Example" width="600px" >}}
 * Typical system- and integration test are build by developers using the technology, which is the base for the service implementation.
 * In best case End-to-End testing (E2E) is done by dedicated testers using standard tools sticking to a few technologies.
 * Typical E2E Tests are one time shots: Start, Run, Destroy

 **Drawbacks of the current approach**: